 COVID-19 vaccine for children

-Details about vaccine safety for children 6 months to 17 years old and information to help your child prepare.
+Getting children 6 months to 17 years old vaccinated.

 Why it’s important for children to get vaccinated